Codeuctivity/UnlockLuksOnBootByToken/readme.md

-Howto unlock ar ubuntu 16.04/18.04 encrypted system on boot using an removable storage:
+Howto unlock a ubuntu 16.04/18.04 encrypted system on boot using an removable storage:

 Be carful.
 If something goes wrong, your system may stop booting.

 change
 *) sda5_crypt -> your encrypted root

 *) sda5 -> your unlocked root

-*) sdb -> your removeable device that will carry the key *) /dev/mapper/ubuntu--vg-root -> your lvm name of root (on my testmachine, this parameter was not needed) in initAutoUnlockOnBootConfig.sh and cryptroot
+*) sdb -> your removeable device that will carry the key

+*) /dev/mapper/ubuntu--vg-root -> your lvm name of root (on my testmachine, this parameter was not needed) in initAutoUnlockOnBootConfig.sh and cryptroot

-change DECRYPTKEYDEVICE_DISKID="ata-VBOX_HARDDISK_VB53d36dfa-0ee59b83"
+*) change DECRYPTKEYDEVICE_DISKID="ata-VBOX_HARDDISK_VB53d36dfa-0ee59b83"
 in decryptkeydevice.sh to your removable device that will carry the key id (found in

 Add (i am not sure if this is realy needed) ",keyscript=/etc/decryptkeydevice/decryptkeydevice.sh,key=/dev/sdb" to the line of sda5_crypt (root) in /etc/crypttab